 Yes, Florida is the sunshine state, but recently, it seems like the rainy state.
-Some of you might be wondering how all of this rain affects your pool.
+Some of you might be wondering how all of this rain affects your pool and the importance of summer pool maintenance.
 Believe it or not, the rain isn’t diluting the chemicals in your pool, but rather its adding things to it.

 Rain doesn’t only add water to your pool; it adds algae, pollen, dust, and other environmental debris.
 If your pool is covered by a screen enclosure, anything trapped on the screen (like little droppings left by your neighborhood birds) can also get into the pool.
 Algae, however is the biggest culprit, and the sun only makes the algae grow quicker.
 Don’t let the rain decide how your pool looks!